Do you have a day or two in Kagoshima and wondering what to do?

 After spending one full day in the city this is what I recommend for the best things to do in Kagoshima when you are there.

 Kagoshima is a gateway city for getting the ferries for Japan’s southern islands and to explore the rest of Kyushu, but there are things to do in the surrounding area worth your time when there.

 Kagoshima/Kyushu travel tip: Get a 3/5 Day JR All/North/South Kyushu Rail Pass (Japan Pick Up) for train travel all over Kyushu exclusive just for tourists!

 Things To Do In Kagoshima In One Day

 Without a doubt Sakurajima is the best thing you can do around Kagoshima.

-It is still an active volcano, in fact the most active in all of Japan!
+It is still an active volcano and is in fact the most active in all of Japan.

 It’s easiest to reach it by ferry from Kagoshima.